 \subsection{Identity Perceptual Watermarks}

-Unlike early frameworks that enforce random initialization, we derive the watermark for each facial image by analyzing the identity semantics.
-In particular, we propose an identity perceptual watermark generator $G_m$ that generates binary watermark $m$ with length $l$ based on the facial identity of image $I$.
-Inspired by hashing algorithms~\cite{Perceptual[50],Hash[51]}, the pipeline of $G_m$ follows two critical characteristics: \textit{collision free} and \textit{one-way computational}.
+Unlike early approaches that enforce random watermark initialization, we derive the watermark for each facial image regarding the corresponding identity semantics, which then allows the absence of ground-truths in proactive Deepfake detection.
+In particular, we propose an identity perceptual watermark generator $G_m$ that derives a securely encrypted binary watermark $m$ of length $l$ based on the facial identity of the image $I$.
+Specifically, inspired by hashing algorithms~\cite{Perceptual[50],Hash[51]}, the pipeline of $G_m$ follows two critical characteristics: \textit{collision free} and \textit{one-way computational}.

-\textbf{Collision Free.} Since the goal is to detect Deepfake face swapping by addressing inconsistencies between the recovered and content-matched watermarks of candidate images, it is necessary to ensure that no two identical watermarks belong to different facial identities.
-Face recognition, a task to identify different facial identities by producing distinguishable embeddings, has been proved the ability on various large datasets with reliable models.
+\textbf{Collision Free.} Since the goal is to detect Deepfake face swapping by addressing inconsistencies between the recovered and content-perceptual watermarks of candidate suspect images, it is necessary to ensure that no two identical watermarks belong to different facial identities.
+Face recognition, a task to identify different facial identities by producing distinguishable embeddings, has been proved the ability on various large facial datasets with reliable models.
 In this study, impressed by the outstanding achievements, we adopt well-performed face recognition algorithms that retrieve identity embeddings in the form of high-dimensional vectors.
 To match up the required watermark length $l$, we first select a large dataset that contains sufficient unique identities and retrieve the identity embeddings $E$ with dimension $d_E$ accordingly.
 Then, we apply the principal component analysis (PCA)~\cite{PCA[24]} to $E$ and learn a transform rule $\phi$ that projects the identity embeddings of the images from dimension $d_E$ down to $l$ while optimally preserving the original correlations between facial identities with respect to the principal components.
 Thereafter, for the purpose of constructing binary watermarks, we conduct a unit-variance scaling on the projected embeddings $E_\textrm{pca}$ to the range between 0 and 1 by